brillout/goldpage/docs/csr-and-ssr-explained.md

 Not only does CSR enable a page to be interactive but it also required.
 Without DOM manipulation,
-the page would need a full reload for every change in the interactive view.
+the page would need a full reload to change.
 This is prohibitively slow for most interactive views.
-In other words, CSR is required for interactive views.

-This is the biggest difference between CSR and SSR;
+This is the biggest difference between CSR and SSR:
 CSR enables (and is required for) interactive views.

 > :information_source:
-> Our documentation often talks about "rendering a page in the browser" or "rendering a page to the DOM".
+> When, in the Goldpage documentation, we talk about "rendering a page in the browser" or "rendering a page to the DOM"
-> Both denote the practice of doing CSR.
+> we mean "doing CSR".

 > :information_source:
 > **History**